LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 `VisionBlock examples <https://github.com/LaboratoireMecaniqueLille/crappy/
 tree/master/examples/vision_blocks>`__ for complete pipelines.

-The older :class:`~crappy.blocks.Camera` Block combines acquisition with optional display, recording, and processing children inside a single Block, and can still be convenient when this fixed architecture is exactly what is needed.
+The all-in-one :class:`~crappy.blocks.Camera` Block combines acquisition with optional display, recording, and processing children inside a single Block, and can still be convenient when this fixed architecture is exactly what is needed.
-New scripts are nevertheless encouraged to use VisionBlocks for their greater flexibility.
-Examples of the all-in-one Camera Block remain available in the `Camera examples folder <https://github.com/LaboratoireMecaniqueLille/crappy/ tree/master/examples/blocks/camera>`__.
+VisionBlocks are recommended for new image pipelines.
+The all-in-one Camera Blocks remain supported and are not planned for deprecation.
+Their examples remain available in the
+`Camera examples folder <https://github.com/LaboratoireMecaniqueLille/crappy/ tree/master/examples/blocks/camera>`__.